Skip to main content

 Ravva and the Cyclops Curse was developed by Galope Studios.

-Ravva and the Cyclops Curse has received very positive reviews from players.
-Most players liked this game for its music but disliked it for its gameplay.
+Ravva and the Cyclops Curse has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked Ravva and the Cyclops Curse for its gameplay but disliked it for its story.

 Ravva and the Cyclops Curse is a single player game.